What is overtime?

 Keep an eye on home-based employees

-With more people working from home than ever before, not least due to the ongoing COVID-19 crisis, the boundaries between work and home life can easily become blurred.
+With more people working from home than ever before, the boundaries between work and home life can easily become blurred.
 Although flexible working promises employees a better work-life balance, it’s easy to work too much and put in too many hours when working from home.

 Read more: Australia Leads the Way on Family-Friendly, Flexible Jobs